lexibank/tlopo/out/vol1/chapter4.md

 <a id="p-83"></a>

-Ann Chowning (pers.comm.) has offered an additional sense to POc _&ast;raraŋ_, _&ast;raraŋ-i_­ (from PAn _&ast;da(n)daŋ_), which Lichtenberk glosses as 'warm oneself by fire'; 'warm up, reheat (esp. food)' (see [Chapter 6, §3.5](chapter6.md#s-3-5), for the full cognate set).
+Ann Chowning (pers.comm.) has offered an additional sense to POc _&ast;raraŋ_, _&ast;raraŋ-i-_ (from PAn _&ast;da(n)daŋ_), which Lichtenberk glosses as 'warm oneself by fire'; 'warm up, reheat (esp. food)' (see [Chapter 6, §3.5](chapter6.md#s-3-5), for the full cognate set).
 She contributes cognates from Molima, Kove and Nakanai which all refer to the preparation of pandanus leaves for mat making by softening them over a fire, and accord closely with the gloss of the single Polynesian cognate.

 <table>
 <tr>